VNA (Veterinary Neuronal Adjustment)

 The Nerve Roots (NR) above are the same thing as the Dorsal Nerve Root in the picture below.
 The Spinal Cord (SC) in the picture above is the semicircular area in the top left of the picture below.
 When a vertebrae becomes subluxated (misaligned) it affects these nerve roots and ganglia.
 This leads to the disease we call Vertebral Subluxation Complex (VSC).

 As the spinal cord moves from the brain down to the tail it sends out nerve branches (called nerve roots- see picture above) that go to various organs.
 These branches are part of the Autonomic Nervous System (ANS).
 The ANS is an extremely complex system of nervous connections that runs the length of the spinal cord.
-Nerves that branch off from these connections innvervate all the important organs in the body.
+Nerves that branch off from these connections innervate all the important organs in the canine and feline body.
 The ANS performs it magic without your conscious input.
 Here are a few examples of the many things the ANS does:

 - Dilates your eyes when you are scared